jakbin/kamal/README.md

 ```
 Then download and move `syntax_checker.py` file also in that directory.

+### Auto Completion :-

+Install jedi using above method.

+Then download and move `auto_completion.py` file also in that directory.

 ### Variable Errors Checker :-

 Open sublime Packages directory.
 (Preferences > Browse packages...)